RinProject/Rin/README.md

 ## Setup
 * Install [Nodejs](https://nodejs.org/en/) if not already installed. **Version 12.0.0 or newer is required.** You can check your Nodejs version with `node -v`.
 * Install [Yarn](https://classic.yarnpkg.com/en/docs/install) if not already installed.
+* You will also need a [mongoDB](https://www.mongodb.com/try/download/community) instance to connect to.
 * Run `yarn install`
 * Build with `yarn build`
 * Copy and rename config-template.json to config.json, fill in all data